blaynem/store-redo/README.md

 Had a mapping issue where if you deleted an item in your cart, it would delete every item below it as well.
 Ended up switching the reducer to a filter and it worked correctly.
 Wasn't able to identify what the real issue was.

 Learned a bit more on how to structure data, though I should ultimately refactor it/rename some things.

-### Comments
-Though it's currently being worked on, I am constantly pushing updates with the help of surge.sh.
-You can see the most recent version of the site [here](http://blaynestoretest.surge.sh/)

-Also feel free to checkout my portfolio page [here](http://blaynemarjama.surge.sh/)